1.1. Background and motivation

 Long - Use the full docker container ID

 As already mentioned, with the help of the special agent it is also possible to send requests to your Prometheus servers via PromQL.
-Enter the port via which Prometheus can be reached, and select Service creation using PromQL queries ⇒ Add new Service.
-Use the Service Name field to determine what the new service should be called in Checkmk.
+Select Service creation using PromQL queries > Add new Service.
+Use the Service name field to determine what the new service should be called in Checkmk.